Omphaloid means "resembling or similar to the navel".

 The giant inner "salmon" or the giant:

-The various levels of refinements are further spelled out by Goleman. they are very much identical with those made use of in Rae radionics, and may come close to the general parts of refined nature or mind according to such as ancient Pythagoras as well.
+The various levels of refinements are further spelled out by Goleman. they are very much identical with those made use of in Rae radionics, and may come close to the general parts of refined nature or mind according to such as ancient Pythagoras and Pythagoreans as well.
 [Salmon thinking]

 A California-based religious society with meditation groups and centres in over 50 countries, they say.